Microsoft Introduces New Control Effective Mid-April 2021

-Office 365 Notification MC227292 posted on 26 November advises of a change to how Teams controls the ability of individual users to record 1:1 calls.
-This feature, which allows people to make recordings of calls with other individuals, was introduced earlier this year.
+Message center notification MC227292 posted on 26 November (subsequently updated February 10 and March 9) advises of a change to how Teams controls the ability of individual users to record 1:1 calls.
+This feature, which allows people to make recordings of calls with other individuals, was introduced in April 2020.

-Recordings are stored in Stream or OneDrive for Business, depending on whether the tenant has switched the storage location for Teams recordings.
+Recordings are stored in Stream or OneDrive for Business, depending on whether the tenant has switched the storage location for Teams recordings (from March 1, commercial and GCC tenants store all new recordings in OneDrive).
 If OneDrive is used, the recording is stored in the account of the person who starts the recording.
 In Stream, the originator is the owner of the recording.
 OneDrive for Business is a better option for people who record calls with others outside the tenant because they can share the recording afterwards.
 Stream doesn’t allow its files to be shared outside the tenant.

 Controlling Teams Recordings